-Six cores is now a baseline for workstations and because, in most operations, a lot of CAD, BIM and viz software is single threaded (i.e. it only makes use of a single core) or lightly threaded (i.e. uses a few cores) there is little reason to consider a CPU with more than eight.
+Six cores is now a baseline for workstations and because, in most operations, a lot of CAD and viz software is single threaded (i.e. it only makes use of a single core) or lightly threaded (i.e. uses a few cores) there is little reason to consider a CPU with more than eight.

 There are two caveats to this generalization.
 First, CPUs with more cores have a bigger cache which can have an impact on performance in some workflows.
-CPU caches are small pools of memory built into the CPU, which allow the CPU to retrieve frequently used data much quicker than it can from system memory.
-In Autodesk Revit, for example, a larger cache can provide a performance benefit for computationally-intensive operations such as model regeneration.
+CPU caches are small pools of memory built into the CPU, which allow the

+CPU to retrieve frequently used data much quicker than it can from system memory.
 Second is CPU rendering which is able to scale linearly across all available cores but given the proficiency and performance of ray-trace GPU rendering it is better to balance the system with a more powerful GPU than more CPU cores.